-Scott is a North America Country Music Association International Hall of Fame Member (NACMAI) and also won their “Radio Station Of The Year” award in 2017 and 2018.
+Scott is a North America Country Music Associations International Hall of Fame Member (NACMAI) and also won their “Radio Station Of The Year” award in 2017 and 2018.
 He was also awarded the prestigious 2019 Academy of Western Artists "DJ Of The Year".

 A fun fact for music geeks -- Scott has the largest, most complete collection of Merle Haggard's music releases worldwide and is co-author of the complete discography on Haggard's musical output.
 He has also worked as an advisor on Haggard's recordings for the German company "Bear Family Records".

-Scott is very pleased to bring "My Kind Of Country" to Fish Creek Radio, celebrating 6 years on the air playing real Country Music, the way it should be, from the Legends and Independant artists.
+Scott is very pleased to bring "My Kind Of Country" to Fish Creek Radio, as he begins his 9th year on the air playing real Country Music, the way it should be, from the Legends and Independent artists.

 Suzette Brege - Suzy